How to Get Started with Bible Journey for Small Groups

 Many groups have the most success with incorporating a variety of elements in their sessions.
 Open-ended questions that invite group members to share what struck them from the lesson, what they found the most interesting, or what questions they had after completing the lesson from that week can help your discussion get off on the right foot.
 It’s also a good idea to prepare some questions about the key points you want your group to take away from that week’s lesson to be sure your group has a chance to discuss them.

 Want to see if Bible Journey would be the right fit for your church’s small groups?
-Get one month free to explore the entire Bible Journey curriculum and see what Bible Journey has to offer!
+Get two weeks free to explore the entire Bible Journey curriculum and see what Bible Journey has to offer!